Tony's Chocolonely reviews and discussion

 94% of reviewers would recommend to a friend

-Tony’s Chocolonely earns strong reviews for rich, creamy chocolate, inventive flavors like Milk Caramel Sea Salt, Dark Almond Sea Salt, and Dark Milk Pretzel Toffee, plus mission-driven, fair-trade sourcing.
-Reviews also flag drawbacks: some bars taste overly sweet or bland to dark‑chocolate loyalists, the thick, uneven pieces are hard to break and share, and concerns appear about heavy metals in certain dark varieties and salt intensity in caramel bars.
+Tony’s Chocolonely impresses in reviews for rich, creamy chocolate with inventive flavors like Milk Caramel Sea Salt, Dark Almond Sea Salt, and Pretzel Toffee, and for an ethical mission around fair, traceable cocoa.
+Reviews also flag drawbacks: bars are very thick with uneven pieces that are hard to break or share, many milk and some dark varieties read too sweet, and a few note concerns about heavy metals in dark chocolate and limited dark/vegan options.

 AI summary based on Thingtesting reviews